MatGpy/Cpp_portfolio/X_O_game/README.md

 If user uses Linux device:

 In order to use this program, user has to open terminal, change directory to the location where this program is saved on user's device, compile this program by typing 'g++ X_O_game.cpp -o X_O_game.exe' and run it by typing './X_O_game.exe'.
 Then, user has to repeatedly insert coordinates of the cell which value they want to replace (together with 4 cells congruent to that cell) every turn, until they'll manage to replace all table cells' values with 'X' signs.
+Disclaimer - before folowing these steps, make sure g++, or other c++ compiler, is installed on your device.

 If user uses Windows device: